 Inner Box

 The inner box is totally unprinted.
 It is just plain card.
 Unlike the production version that is screen printed and has a printed inner fitting too.
-Interestingly the colour instructions in the early set are just two sheets glued together, rather than double sided printing as in the production version.
+Interestingly the photocopied instructions in the early set are just two sheets glued together, rather than double sided printing as in the production version.

 Game Numbers